 - Geographic segmentation

-Within each of these types of market segmentation, multiple sub-categories further classify audiences and customers.
+Within each market segmentation type, multiple sub-categories further classify audiences and customers.

 Demographic segmentation is one of the most popular and commonly used types of market segmentation.
 It refers to statistical data about a group of people.